-Click Variables (a=) to import all the variables available in the open model.
-Variables are imported to the worksheet starting at the currently active cell, where a comment is also inserted linking the cell range to the model and the variables nodes.
+Click Variables (a=) to insert into the worksheet all variables from the open model.
+Variables are added to the worksheet starting at the currently active cell, where a comment is also inserted linking the cell range to the model and the variables nodes.